IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

     roles: [{ role: 'readWrite', db:'user_db'}]
 })
 ```
 You should get output as successfully added user.

-Exit mongo shell.
-Run the below command:
+Run the below command to exit mongo shell :

 > exit

 b) Enable auth and open MongoDB access up to all IPs

 Edit your MongoDB config file.
 On Ubuntu:

 sudo vim /etc/mongod.conf

 Look for the net line and comment out the **bindIp** line under it, which is currently limiting MongoDB connections to localhost.
 Remember, we want to connect from other VSI.
 Add bindIp as "testa.testpdns.com"